Honduras - Country Commercial Guide

 Healthcare Technologies

-The healthcare industry’s medical devices and supplies sector, estimated at $122.2 million in 2021, has consistently provided good prospects for U.S. exporters in Honduras.
+The healthcare industry’s medical devices and supplies sector, estimated at $128.1 million in 2022, has consistently provided good prospects for U.S. exporters in Honduras.
 The market is price sensitive and highly dependent on imports, and U.S. medical products enjoy high receptivity among local healthcare providers due to brand recognition and perception of high quality.
 As one of the top suppliers, U.S. exports of medical devices have experienced an estimated 25 percent growth during the last three years.
-Imports of pharmaceutical products have also experienced a positive trend, at an estimated $600 million in 2021.
+Imports of pharmaceutical products have also experienced a positive trend, at an estimated $600 million in 2022.
+In September 2023, the Inter-American Development Bank (IDB) approved a $150 million loan to strengthen and expand the hospital network in Honduras.
+The program seeks to improve the effectiveness and access to specialized maternal and child hospital services, care for injuries of external causes and noncommunicable diseases.

 The Ministry of Health (MOH) governs the sector, coordinates all health-related activities, sets health priorities, and charts the course of development efforts in the public and private subsectors.
 Product registration is handled through the Sanitary Regulation Agency (ARSA).
 As part of the U.S.-Central America-Dominican Republic Free Trade Agreement (CAFTA-DR), most medical equipment, devices and pharmaceuticals enter Honduras duty-free, provided a U.S. certificate of origin is presented to Honduran customs.